Skip Header

 When we work out how much income your pension could give you, we have to assume you’ll retire at a certain age.
 This may be the default retirement age for your scheme, or it could be an age you have given us yourself.

-If you have passed your scheme’s default retirement age, or if you passed the age you told us yourself, we will use the age 75 when we calculate your possible future income.
-However if you are 75 or older, we will add 5 years to your current age.
+If you have just passed your scheme’s default retirement age or the age you told us yourself, we will use that age plus two years when we calculate your possible future income.
+Once you have passed your scheme’s default retirement age or the age you told us, we will add 5 years to your current age.

 As soon as we are notified of your death, we will move your pension savings into your plan’s cash fund to minimise any fluctuation in value caused by stock market changes.